AsherGlick/Burrito/xml_converter/doc/disable_player_cutout/disable_player_cutout.md

 ---
 A flag to determine if an object can be made transparent when it is possibly occluding the player.

-This value is inverted between the waypoint format value of "Disable Player Cutout" and the TacO xml format of "Can Fade"
+This value is inverted between the guildpoint format value of "Disable Player Cutout" and the TacO xml format of "Can Fade"

 Notes